 Complex carbs consist of long chain sugar molecules which take longer to digest.
 This keeps your blood sugar levels stable, you feel full longer, and you get benefits from these nutritional foods.
 Some of the best complex carbs are: Quinoa, black beans, 100% whole grain bread, Oatmeal, barely, acorn squash and other plant based foods.

 - Black beans— canned or dry is up to you.
 Canned beans have the perfect consistency but I like organic no salt.
 Or use 1 cup of dried beans soaked for at least 2 hours.

 - Goya Adobo spice – (Politics aside) this Goya Adobo spice adds a great flavor to the dish and according to my research, there is no MSG in this blend.
 You can also make it yourself recipe here.

 - Olive oil – Your favorite olive oil works well.

-- Cilantro – Because of its detoxing nature, its best to purchase organic cilantro.
+- Cilantro – Because of its detoxing nature, purchase organic whenever possible.

 Recipe: Carrie’s Killer Vegan Black Beans

-Tips: Carrie says Goya black beans are the best however, I like organic black beans preferably with no added salt.
-Here is a homemade Adobo spice blend recipe.
+Tips: Carrie says Goya black beans are the best for this recipe.
+I use organic black beans with no added salt.
+If you can’t find Adobo spice, you can make it yourself: Adobo spice blend recipe.

 **To Use Dried Beans.
-Soak 1 generous cup dried beans in water for 2 hours until they swell up.
+Soak one cup of dried beans in water for 2 hours until they swell up.
 Rinse and add to a large soup pot.
 Add enough water to cover beans by 1-2 inches.
-Bring to a boil (use a spoon to remove any foam).
+Bring to a boil (spoon off any foam).
 Cover and simmer for 1 – 1 ½ hours or until beans are tender.
-Save 1 cup liquid when you drain the beans.
+Save one cup of liquid then drain the beans.